 Information on the various employment agreements in Australia, including workplace agreements, awards, and agreements with independent contractors.

-Occupational health and safety system
+Australian occupational health and safety

 Employers in Australia are required to maintain a safe workplace and meet Australian occupational health and safety requirements.
 These requirements also ensure employers are appropriately represented in the case of a workplace incident.